 As previously disclosed, on September 21, 2021, we were informed that we were the target of a criminal investigation by the DOJ related to insurance reimbursement claims we submitted on behalf of our customers covered by various federal employee health plans under the Federal Employee Health Benefits ("FEHB") program, which is administered by the Office of Personnel Management ("OPM").
 The investigation also pertained to our role in customer reimbursement claim submissions to federal employee health plans (collectively, the "DOJ investigation").
-Also as previously disclosed, our historically largest third-party payor, one of the carriers contracted with the OPM under the FEHB program ("largest third-party payor"), conducted an audit of insurance reimbursement claims ("claims") submitted by us (the "Primary Audit"), which included a review of medical records.
+Also as previously disclosed, the third-party payor with whom historically we had the largest volume, which is one of the carriers contracted with the OPM under the FEHB program ("largest third-party payor"), conducted an audit of insurance reimbursement claims ("claims") submitted by us (the "Primary Audit"), which included a review of medical records.
 We were informed by the third-party payor conducting the Primary Audit that the DOJ was the principal contact related to the subject matter of the Primary Audit.
-In addition to the Primary Audit, we have been subject to a number of other audits of insurance reimbursement claims submitted to us that the investigation had been referred to the Civil Division of the DOJ and the U.S. Attorney's Office for the Northern District of Texas and the criminal investigation was no longer active.
+In addition to the Primary Audit, we have been subject to a number of other audits of insurance reimbursement claims submitted to additional third-party payors (collectively with the Primary Audit, the "claims audits").
+One of these claims audits does not relate to claims submitted under the FEHB program.
+On January 4, 2022, the DOJ confirmed to us that the investigation had been referred to the Civil Division of the DOJ and the U.S. Attorney's Office for the Northern District of Texas and the criminal investigation was no longer active.

 On April 29, 2022, we entered into a civil settlement agreement with the U.S. government that resolved the previously disclosed DOJ investigation related to our role in customer reimbursement claim submissions to various federal employee health plans under the FEHB program.
 We cooperated fully with the DOJ investigation.
 We deny the allegations in the settlement agreement, and the settlement is not an admission of liability by us.
 The allegations did not pertain to the quality or performance of our product.
 The settlement agreement provided for our payment of approximately \$34.4 million to the U.S. government and resolved allegations that we submitted or caused the submission of claims for payment to the FEHB program using unsupported hearing loss-related diagnostic codes.
-On May 2, 2022, the Company paid the settlement amount.
+On May 2, 2022, we paid the settlement amount.